CarolineGraebelBHT/MasterProjectSonarQube/README.md

 <a name="removing-duplicates"></a>
 ### Removing duplicated analysis
-Over the two different database versions, there are duplicated analysis.
-The dataset before removing duplicates has 144640 rows.
-An analysis is a duplicate when there are two analysis for the same project at the same point of time.
-When removing duplicates with pandas by that logic, 144262 rows remain.
-However, the date format is inconsistent over the two databases (for example: "2014-07-23 18:17:17" and "2014-07-23T18:17:17Z").
-When adapting the date strings to follow the format YYYY-MM-DD HH:MM:SS just like the first example string and dropping duplicates, 140748 rows remain.
+The combined dataset initially contained 144,640 rows.
+Duplicates, defined as analyses for the same project at the same time, were removed.
+Inconsistent date formats (e.g., "2014-07-23 18:17:17" vs. "2014-07-23T18:17:17Z") were standardized to "YYYY-MM-DD HH:MM:SS" before duplicate removal, resulting in a final dataset of 140,748 rows.

 <a name="handle-missingness"></a>
 ### Variable Selection based on missingness